MohamedMamdouh18/Games-Field/README.md

 - In each game, there can be pieces which are separate components that carry the data of each piece.
 Each piece goes to a player who can control it in his game (for chess specifically).

 - We didn't use some rules in the Chess game like en passant and rule 50, but we handled the basic rules and features like castling, promotion, etc.
+- All the controllers in the project are included with some tests.

 ## Features and User Guide